 Portable Cooler | Coolers are a must for any road trip.
 Not only will you be able to keep beverages cold and refreshing, but you will also be able to keep perishables fresh.
 A portable hard cooler will allow you to pack picnic lunches, bring cheese and jams, and more.

 24+ BEST PLACES TO STOP ON YOUR CALIFORNIA COAST ROAD TRIP: SAN FRANCISCO TO LOS ANGELES

-San Francisco is one of the most recognizable cities in the US, home to techies, yuppies, and hippies alike.
+San Francisco, CA is one of the most recognizable cities in the US, home to techies, yuppies, and hippies alike.
 Sure, it’s known for its extremely overpriced housing prices, but it’s also known for its liveliness, vibrancy and diversity.

 I live 30 minutes away from San Francisco so it’s nothing new to me, but I still find that each time I visit the city, I am amazed at everything this place has to offer.
 Never a dull moment, that’s for sure!
 Here’s a list of a few of my favorite things to see and do:

 If you’ve never been to San Francisco and you have a few days, I’d recommend spending 2-3 full days in SF to take in all that the city has to offer.